FIVE FROM FINLAND: Ice cream

 Finland consumes more ice cream per capita than any other European country.
 Here are five examples of the nation’s passion for frozen flavours.

-With a company name that translates as “Finland’s ice cream”, one is not surprised to learn that this company stocks local flavours such as spruce.
-Moreover, the company uses Finncattle milk to ensure a great texture for its frozen delights.
+With a company name that translates as “Finland’s ice cream”, one is not surprised to learn that this company stocks local flavours such as spruce and uses Finncattle milk to ensure a great texture for its frozen delights.

 International ice cream lovers were first introduced to the unique Nordic flavours in 2018, when a collaboration with Japanese lifestyle company MUJI was launched.
-Since then, the brand’s ice cream has made its way into MUJI stores in eight European metropolises: Munich, London, Paris, Milan and Barcelona.
+Since then, the brand’s ice cream has made its way into MUJI stores in eight European metropolises, including Munich, London, Paris, Milan and Barcelona.

 “Even a small company can make it to the big markets if the product is right, genuine and distinct,” observed founder Petri Laukontaus.